Samuel Bolduc

-Samuel Bolduc (born December 9, 2000) is a Canadian professional ice hockey defenceman for the Ontario Reign of the American Hockey League (AHL) while under contract to the Los Angeles Kings of the National Hockey League (NHL).
+Samuel Bolduc (born December 9, 2000) is a Canadian professional ice hockey defenceman for the Belleville Senators of the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
 He was selected by the New York Islanders in the second round, 57th overall, at the 2019 NHL entry draft.
 Bolduc played four seasons of junior hockey in the Quebec Major Junior Hockey League (QMJHL) with the Blainville-Boisbriand Armada and Sherbrooke Phoenix.